czipperz/mag/README.md

 edit the source code of the editor to customize it to fit their usages.
 Mag is designed to be used primarily on C and C++ code, but coding in any language is supported.

+Mag is licensed under GPL3.
+If you wish to purchase a different license, email czipperz AT gmail DOT com.

 ## Builtin features
 * Multiple cursors
   - Intuitively integrated with search and syntax highlighting functionality.